 Our Montreal Professional Kit, our third (3) Kit out of our five (5) Montreal Kits, basically describes and explains our professionals, our professions and our professional system predominately based on professional autonomy

-The primary mission of a Professional Order is to protect the public, that is to protect those who use professional services.
-Professional Orders protect the public by adequately fulfilling each of their role and responsibilities.
+The primary mission of our Professional Orders is to protect the public, that is to protect those who use professional services.
+Professional Orders protect the users of professional services by adequately fulfilling their role and their responsibilities.

 The role of a Professional Association is to promote their members and to protect and defend their socio-professional and socio-economic interests and well-being.
 Associations contribute to the regulation of the profession they represent as well as to the fundamental and imperative self-regulation of their members.

 The word urban is an adjective related to the characteristics of a city.
-This is all very nice, but also a bit scary since Montreal, just like any other city in the world, has many typical features to assess such as its landscape, its population, its density and its practical activities.
+This is all very nice, but also very broad since Montreal, just like any other city in the world, has many typical features to assess such as landscape, population, density and practical activities.

 Finally, Montreal BLOG, our fifth (5) Kit out of our five (5) Montreal Kits, is about "What's Your Beef?"
-An expression I find quite entertaining and somewhat explicit.
+An expression I find quite entertaining and explicit.
 It means something like "what's your issue with something".
-The equivalent in Quebec French would be "qu'est-ce qui vous achale?
+The equivalent in Quebec French is "qu'est-ce qui vous achale?
 What bothers you?

 A phrase and a question that could come from Cockney rhyming slang and then from American soldiers (and maybe cowboys) who complained about the quantity and the quality of their beef rations.